Bandeapart1964/PuppyGit/README.md

 ## Author
 PuppyGit made by Bandeapart1964 of catpuppyapp

-### I am an indie developer, need Your Support very!: <a href=https://github.com/Bandeapart1964/PuppyGit/blob/main/donate.md>Donate</a>

-If you like this app, please Star this project and share it.
+### PuppyGit is a free app though, but if it helpful to you, please consider star this project and/or <a href=https://github.com/Bandeapart1964/PuppyGit/blob/main/donate.md>Donate</a>, it will help this project long live.